|

 • With delay and reverb, if you put a comp after an echo effect the compression will increase the presence of the trailing echoes, but on the other hand it will also increase any noise (for example from an analog delay).
 If you use the noise gate feature built in to some compressors, though, it will cut off the trailing ends of the echoes--so switch off the gate, or put it ahead of the echo effect.

 • In the case of using a line-level rack compressor, your choices are fewer: it generally has to go between your preamp and power amp, or in a line-level loop, which usually means it is going after all of your pedals.
 So you'll have to weigh the pros and cons of the effect of the compression on your whole signal with and without your other effects.
-Unless you just prefer having the compression or limiting at the end of your signal chain anyway, I'd suggest that rackmount comps are better for people who don't change their tone around a whole lot, or where your main use for compression is just peak limiting rather than sustain, tone-fattening, or a squish-effect. |
+Unless you just prefer having the compression or limiting at the end of your signal chain anyway, I'd suggest that rackmount comps are better for people who don't change their tone around a whole lot, or where your main use for compression is just peak limiting rather than sustain or a "squish effect". |

 |